fedora-infra/pkgdb2/doc/development.rst

 Send patch
 ----------

-The easiest way to work on packagedb is to make your own branch in git, make your changes to this branch, commit whenever you want, rebase on master, whenever you need and when you are done, send the patch either by email, via the trac or a pull-request (using git or github).
+The easiest way to work on pkgdb2 is to make your own branch in git, make your changes to this branch, commit whenever you want, rebase on master, whenever you need and when you are done, send the patch either by email, via the trac or a pull-request (using git or github).